csdms/babelizer/docs/source/example-fortran.rst

    :literal:

 :download:`Download <environment-fortran.yml>` this file
+and place it in the ``example-f`` directory you created above.
-and create the new environment with:
+Create the new environment with:

 .. code:: bash

-  $ conda env create --file=environment-fortran.yml
+  conda env create --file environment-fortran.yml

 When this command completes,
 activate the environment